allen-joey/ansible-patching/README.md

 ## Description

-There are two directories here for patching Linux[CentOS, RedHat, Ubuntu](https://github.com/allen-joey/ansible-patching/tree/main/linux-patching) and Windows patching see README.md for more information.
+There are two directories here for patching Linux [CentOS, RedHat, Ubuntu](https://github.com/allen-joey/ansible-patching/tree/main/linux-patching) and Windows patching see README.md for more information.

 # Authors